sebastianhaeni/leaddev-london-2024/day1.md

 - DORA is great, but the graphs don't mean much on their own.
 - Basic questions & What can we measure to answer these questions:
-  - What are we building
+  - What are we building?
   - How are we building it?
-- Metrics
+- Proposed Metrics
   - Velocity (number of tickets completed in sprint) -> towards consistency and predictability
   - Proportion of tickets that are sprint goal related.
   - Sprint completion